bryceikeda/HololensBaseProject/README.md

 # Overview
-This project provides two scenes.
+This project provides a few scenes.
 If you would like to start with a scene that has everything set up for building a project for the HoloLens 2, then choose either BaseScene or BaseSceneWithMenu.

 Side Note: This also contains the scene called WSL2TestScene for testing the connection between WSL2 and the HoloLens.